vanbumi/CodeJournal/Upwork/Cover Letter.md

 Based on my expertise I can recommend which framework template can be used to simplify cloning web site in future.

-Here are some of my projects: pengembanganpelabuhan.com, cmpbatam.com, pencerahansejati.com, erbaru.net, codemedio.tk, widyobumi.com etc. Please note that all of them including creative navigation and tiles were done by me.
+Here are some of my projects: pengembanganpelabuhan.com, cmpbatam.com, pencerahansejati.com, erabaru.net, codemedio.tk, widyobumi.com, vendorpernikahan.ga etc. Please note that all of them including creative navigation and tiles were done by me.

 I would glad to join your team/company.